-Ranked the eighth best nursing school in New York state, the Decker School of Nursing provides excellent preparation in nursing education, scholarship and practice, and offers graduate level programs of study ranging from certificates to the PhD.
-The Decker School of Nursing graduate nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE) through June 19, 2019.
+Ranked the seventh best nursing school in New York state, the Decker School of Nursing provides excellent preparation in nursing education, scholarship and practice, and offers graduate-level programs of study ranging from certificates to the PhD.
+The master's degree programs in nursing, doctor of nursing practice program and post-graduate APRN certificate programs at the Decker School of Nursing, State University of New York, are accredited by the Commission on Collegiate Nursing Education.

-Beginning in spring 2018, the Decker School of Nursing will offer courses for the PhD in nursing on Fridays.
-By holding courses for the doctorate on the same day, students will have an easier time fitting the program into their schedules.
+Beginning in spring 2018, the Decker School began offering courses for the PhD in nursing primarily on Fridays to make it easier for students to fit the program into their professional and personal schedules.

 - PHD in Nursing